DiseaseTranscriptomicsLab/markeR/README.md

     GSEA (Gene Set Enrichment Analysis) results across different contrasts.

+When analyzing data, it is often **unclear whether a given variable is meaningfully associated with a target score**.
+To assist in this exploratory process, the package also provides **statistical tests and visualizations to assess relationships between variables of different types**:

+-   **`VariableAssociation_Scores`**: Assesses the relationship between
+    metadata variables and computed scores using effect size estimation, statistical tests, and visualizations.
+-   **`VariableAssociation_GSEA`**: Evaluates how metadata variables
+    influence gene set enrichment results, identifying significant associations with enrichment scores.

 It also includes some functions for visualising individual genes from a gene signature: